winstonsieck/simple-r-script-docker/README.md

 -   build and run as described in the folder's Dockerfile

-As mentioned on the package page, you can run R interactively with:
+As mentioned on the r-base hub page, you can run R interactively with:

 `docker run --rm -it rocker/r-base`